 Use seasonality to increase sales

-Tap into seasonality and generate spikes in your online sales by considering these ideas.
+Tap into seasonality and drive online sales using some of these ideas.

 #1 Build your sales calendar for longer periods and be ready way earlier.
 Investing in a PPC campaign only a few weeks before an important time may not increase your sales.
 So think months, not weeks.